 Washington, DC, is a city filled with great wedding venues and beautiful spots for wedding photography in and around the city.
-The Nation’s Capital has spaces to fit the tastes and individual needs of every future bride and groom.
-Spouses-to-be can feel assured that they can tie the knot in a facility that is perfect for them.
-They can also head to the altar confident that their couples portraits are going to look fabulous.
-No matter where you get married, the right Washington DC wedding photographers are sure to find a backdrop that complements the newlyweds beautifully.
+The Nation’s Capital has spaces to fit your tastes and individual needs, no matter how specific they might be.
+You and your future spouse can feel assured that you can tie the knot in a facility that is perfect for you.
+You can also head to the altar confident that your couples portraits are going to look fabulous.
+No matter where you get married, the right Washington DC wedding photographers are sure to find a backdrop that complements you and your beloved beautifully.

-When it comes to couples or engagement photos in Washington, the city’s Smithsonian museums.
+Nowhere is that more true than in the city’s Smithsonian museums.
 They are one of our favorite locations for couples portraits -- a tremendous asset in any Washington DC wedding photographer’s quest to give you unforgettable pictures.
 They offer a wealth of different canvases upon which to create portraiture of you.
 Just like the city that hosts them, they offer something for every taste.
 Each Smithsonian building has a different design, different architecture and different focus.

 The latter means photographs at each one will have a distinct look and feel.
-Couples portraits in each location.
+Couples portraits in each location will be dramatically different.
 For example, the artwork displayed in the American Art Museum is offbeat and quirky.
-Photos there will obviously have that look and feel.
+Photos taken there will obviously be artier and more creative.
 Installations in the Smithsonian National Museum of American History, in contrast, are a representative sampling of the country’s cultural background.
-Couples portraits taken there are obviously going to feature those elements more.
+Engagement or couples portraits taken there are obviously going to feature those elements more.
 The National Gallery of Art has a very distinctive set of escalators that make a fun setting for creative pictures.